adstuart/azure-privatelink-dns-microhack/README.md

 ![image](images/8.PNG)

-Reboot your Azure client VM so that it picks up the new DNS settings.
+**Reboot** your Azure client VM so that it picks up the new DNS settings.

 Re-run your nslookup command to check the IP address returned for your SQL database.
-Notice how the DNS server used is now 10.0.0.4, but the A record returned has not regressed to using the public VIP of SQL.
+Notice how the DNS server used is now 10.0.0.4, but the A record returned has now regressed to using the public VIP of SQL.
 Access will not work in this configuration as you are not utilising your Private Endpoint.

 ![image](images/9.PNG)